Gleneagles Hospital Hong Kong: Management

 Gleneagles Hospital Hong Kong is a joint venture between Singapore-based Parkway Pantai and Hong Kong-listed NWS Holdings.
 The University of Hong Kong is the exclusive clinical partner of Gleneagles and is responsible for clinical governance.

 The hospital is managed by Parkway Pantai, one of Asia’s largest integrated private healthcare groups.
 For over 40 years, its Mount Elizabeth, Gleneagles, Pantai and Parkway brands have established themselves as the region’s best known brands in private healthcare.
 It is part of IHH Healthcare Berhad, the world’s second largest healthcare group by market capitalisation.
 IHH operates more than 15,000 licensed beds across 80 hospitals in 10 countries worldwide.

 Facilities and Services

-Gleneagles aspires to bring high-quality and accessible healthcare to the people of Hong Kong through introducing transparent pricing.
-It is the first private hospital in Hong Kong to launch all-inclusive medical packages.
-The fee of each package covers all costs associated with the specified surgery or procedure, including costs due to complications.

 The hospital's clinical services span across more than 35 specialties and subspecialties.
 Its facilities and services include: